 During the hot summer months the weeds in the areas outside of the lawn can be very aggressive.
-If they are getting out of hand where you cannot keep up with them by hand weeding we recommend using BurnOut which is our organic alternative to Roundup.
-BurnOut is a wonderful product to use in the summer because it works so well and kills the weeds typically within 2 hours after application.
+If they are getting out of hand where you cannot keep up with them by hand weeding we recommend using Avenger which is our organic alternative to Roundup.
+Avenger is a wonderful product to use in the summer because it works so well and kills the weeds typically within 2 hours after application.

 Trees get insect pressure from aphids and mites especially when temperatures are hot.
-It is important to get the insects treated if they are suffing from insect pressure.
+It is important to get the insects treated if they are suffering from insect pressure.
 Insects can be extremely stressful on trees and can reproduce quickly causing damage to the tree resulting in stunted growth and increased susceptibility to disease and drought.

 Symptoms of aphid pressure include: curling of leaf tissue, a shiny sticky substance called honeydew on the leaf tissue, the presence of wasps, and insects feeding on the underneath side of the leaf tissue.
 Each aphid can reproduce up to 20 more aphids a day so if you have problems contact our office about having the Orthene deep root injection treatment for the infested trees.
 High risk trees for aphids include: Ash, Aspen (Very High), Birch, Cottonwood (Very High), Elm, Hawthorne, Honeylocust, and Maple.